pyenv-win/pyenv-win-venv/README.md

     deactivate          deactivate an env
     install             install an env
     uninstall           uninstall an env
-    list envs           list all installed envs
+    uninstall self      uninstall the CLI and its envs list envs           list all installed envs
     list python         list all installed python versions config              show the app directory